Erotically Queer: A Pink Therapy Guide for Practitioners

 Contemporary psychotherapy: Evolution in our modern time

-Compulsive Sexual Behaviour: A Paradigm Shift
+Feature Article: Compulsive Sexual Behaviour: A Paradigm Shift.

 Psychotherapists need to move away from thinking about compulsive sexual behaviour as an addiction towards a more humanistic and pluralistic framework.